parksangkil/angular2-starter-1/README.md

 4. To start accessing data or backend features, simply import the `db`-object with `import {db} from "../db";` and see our [Guide](http://www.baqend.com/guide/#accessing-data) and [API Docs](http://www.baqend.com/js-sdk/latest/baqend.html) for details

-## How does the Baqend integration into Angular2 work?
+## How the Baqend integration into Angular2 works

 Before the Angular2 app starts, a connection to the Baqned instance is established in `src/main.browsers.ts`.
 The `src/db.ts` exports the `db`-object, which lets your access the Baqend API and can be imported with `import {db} from "../db";` into any component.